crdroidandroid/android_device_xiaomi_daisy/README.md

-Copyright (C) 2020 Potato Open Sauce Project
+Copyright (C) 2017-2021 The LineageOS Project

 The Mi A2 Lite (codenamed _"daisy"_) smartphone from Xiaomi.